There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 Norway Pavilion Shop at Epcot Souvenirs

-Although during normal operation it would carry unique Frozen merchandise that’s usually not offered anywhere else on Disney property.
+It carries unique Frozen merchandise that’s usually not offered anywhere else on Disney property.

 Ready to start planning your next Disney World vacation?
 Listen to the latest podcast episode on Apple or on your non-Apple device now!